SiddharthChaudhary93/google-homepage/README.md

 added css to make the border of the google search bar

 increased the font size and added places for the icons to be placed in

+added the top navbar and the icon tray

+added the new styles necessary for making the page look more like the actual thing